wp-plugins/coursepress/readme.txt

 * Fixed issue with instructor capabilities settings and saving
 * Fixes possible issues with rewrite rules formating and avoid 404s
 * Fixed issue with non-protected discussions for students who didn't enroll to the course
-* Fixed issue with visibility of the draft units for admins and instructors
+* Fixed issue with visibility of the draft units for admins and instructors* Fixed up issues with course completion checking
+* Added file size indicator next to downloadable files

 = 1.0.7 =
 -------------------------------------------------